kragen/derctuo/segments-and-blocks.md

 about it.

-The B5000 tagged every 48-bit memory word with a code/data bit, thus providing "W^X" functionality at a memory-word level rather than a page level; its descendants added two more tag bits, providing dynamic typing at the hardware level, so that for example only a single ADD instruction was needed, dynamically dispatching to single- or double-precision addition; its "descriptors" indicated whether an array contained words or bytes (and, if bytes, bytes of which of the three supported sizes.)
+The B5000 tagged every 48-bit memory word with a code/data bit, thus providing “W^X” functionality at a memory-word level rather than a page level; its descendants added two more tag bits, providing dynamic typing at the hardware level, so that for example only a single ADD instruction was needed, dynamically dispatching to single- or double-precision addition; its “descriptors” indicated whether an array contained words or bytes (and, if bytes, bytes of which of the three supported sizes.)

 ### The relation to KeyKOS ###

 As I mentioned above, this is in some sense copied from KeyKOS, although there are some differences.
-KeyKOS didn't statically segregate block keys ("page keys") from other kinds of keys, and it didn't have "block key registers" or "node key registers" or any key registers other than the ones in the nodes.
+KeyKOS didn’t statically segregate block keys (“page keys”) from other kinds of keys, and it didn’t have “block key registers” or “node key registers” or any key registers other than the ones in the nodes.

 KeyKOS had various other abilities.

-It used the IBM 370 virtual-memory mechanism, and later the SPARC virtual-memory mechanism, to let the "virtual machine bytecode" be the regular CPU instructions, mapping many-page segments with the MMU so that the four-instruction sequence above was just a regular memory access.
+It used the IBM 370 virtual-memory mechanism, and later the SPARC virtual-memory mechanism, to let the “virtual machine bytecode” be the regular CPU instructions, mapping many-page segments with the MMU so that the four-instruction sequence above was just a regular memory access.

-Space and time were divided up hierarchically with "space banks" and "clocks" --- you needed access to a non-exhausted space bank to allocate space and a non-exhausted clock in order to consume CPU time.
+Space and time were divided up hierarchically with “space banks” and “clocks” — you needed access to a non-exhausted space bank to allocate space and a non-exhausted clock in order to consume CPU time.
 The owner of a space bank could revoke all the storage allocated from it.

-It had kinds of keys other than page keys and node keys --- it had invocation keys and resumption keys supporting efficient remote procedure call between separate processes ("domains"), as well as keys granting access to other kinds of kernel objects such as space banks and clocks.
+It had kinds of keys other than page keys and node keys — it had invocation keys and resumption keys supporting efficient remote procedure call between separate processes (“domains”), as well as keys granting access to other kinds of kernel objects such as space banks and clocks.

-There was a "weaken" operation that could convert a normal node key or page key into a "sense key" which only permitted read operations --- transitively, so that if a page key was fetched from a node via a sense key, that page key would also be returned as a read-only sense key.
+There was a “weaken” operation that could convert a normal node key or page key into a “sense key” which only permitted read operations — transitively, so that if a page key was fetched from a node via a sense key, that page key would also be returned as a read-only sense key.